sixolet/cpython/Doc/library/typing.rst

   to type variables T1 and T2.  ``Tuple[int, float, str]`` is a tuple of an int, a float and a string.

-  To specify a variable-length tuple of homogeneous type, use literal ellipsis, e.g. ``Tuple[int, ...]``.
+  To specify a variable-length tuple, use a literal ellipsis, for example ``Tuple[int, ...]``.
+For basic types before the ellipsis, the tuple will be of arbitrary length but uniform type.

+  If the type before the ellipsis contains a variadic type variable, the tuple will be parameterized by a series of type variables with whatever length is required by the context.
+For example, ``Tuple[Ts, ...]`` is equivalent to ``Tuple[T_1, T_2, T_3]`` in a context where a ``*args`` of type ``Ts`` was given three variables.
+See the section titled "Functions that take ``*args``" for details on variadic type variables.

 .. class:: Callable